numfocus/gsoc/2017/proposals/pymc3_VI.md

 ## Why this project?

-I'm a great fan of bayesian statistics and like develop great things.
-I also see myself utilizing them in nearest future.
+I'm a great fan of bayesian statistics and see it is usefull for many practical applications.
+I also love development and good codestyle.
+This project is interesting for me from both point of views.
+I'm also planning to use my results for my research projects and work.